In the Community

 Our local outreach ministries aim to connect people's gifts and passions with service to our neighbors, building caring and nurturing relationships with people struggling with poverty, homelessness or hunger.

-How would you like to share your gifts in our community?
+How would you like to share your gifts?
 Here are several of the ministries and partners that we support.
-Contact pastoral resident Petra Wahnefried to learn more about any of these.
+Contact Director of Mission & Outreach, Lucy Crain, to learn more.